 The Research Analytics team provides a suite of interactive dashboards that provide insights on sponsor funding trends, funding by institutional peers, successful funding of projects by specific NIH study section, and more.

 Proposal Development for Faculty shares information and resources for each phase of preparing a proposal.
 There you can find resources and support for planning, finding funding, writing, submitting, and final checks before accepting an award.

 The Office of Sponsored Research Services (OSRS) partners with Department Research Administrators to comply with sponsor, government and University requirements for preparing and submitting all proposals and executing outgoing subawards.

-The Joint Research Office of Contracts (JROC) drafts, reviews, and negotiates research-related agreements on your behalf including (subawards, industry-sponsored clinical trials, data transfers, service agreements, etc.)
+The Joint Research Office of Contracts (JROC) drafts, reviews, negotiates, and signs research-related agreements on behalf of the university.
+Agreements processed by JROC include subawards, industry-sponsored clinical trials, data transfers, confidentiality agreements, and other similar agreements.

 The Office of Postdoctoral Affairs provides resources and professional development training.
 They can assist with effective mentoring practices, guidance on university policies, and appointing postdocs.

 Keep up with Research News

 Research Education and Information manages the Research News email bulletin service.
 Topics include funding opportunities, professional development opportunities, and policy changes.

 Faculty paid from sponsored funds are automatically subscribed.
 Anyone can sign up or manage subscriptions at researchnews.wustl.edu.